TheresaLui/SelfHelpContent_v2/articles/microsoft.search/search-issueusingtheazurecliorpowershell.md

 * Retrieve service information
 * Create or delete a service
 * Regenerate admin API-keys
-* Create or delete query api-keys
+* Create or delete query API-keys
 * Scale up or down with replicas and partitions

 ### Managing your search service with Powershell